How does this medication work? What will it do for me?

 There are special directions enclosed in the package with the injection.
 Read these directions carefully before using the medication.
-Follow the instructions closely to avoid accidentally contaminating the medication or needle and giving yourself an infection, or from damaging the equipment or losing the medication.
+Follow the instructions closely to avoid accidentally contaminating the medication or needle and giving yourself an infection, damaging the equipment, or losing the medication.

 Glatiramer is used with the guidance and supervision of a doctor.
 Your doctor or nurse will assist you in the preparation and injection of your first dose (or first few doses).
 Do not attempt to inject this medication on your own until you completely understand how to inject a dose.

 Rotate the injection sites (arms, thighs, upper buttocks, or stomach) to minimize injection site skin irritation.